Friday, June 26, 2009

 Can I choose by content?
 Because these selvedges are quite mixed it wouldn't be possible to send you just cottons, or rayons, etc. All the fabrics woven are a mix of poly, cottons & rayons in some combination.

 How many pounds do I need for a rug?
-I weave my rugs at a 29" width in the reed and usually to about 40" long which takes about 5lbs of weft material because of my more open sett of 8 epi.
-A 50 lb box then could make up to 10 rugs depending on length and your warp sett.
+I weave my rugs at an 8 epi, 29" width in the reed and usually to about 40" long which takes less than 5lbs of weft.
+A 50 lb box then could make 10 or more rugs depending on length and your warp sett.
+A denser sett means less weft material needed I'm told.

 Do you have sock loopers?
 No, I haven't found a local mill doing socks.

 Please send an email to littlemeadowsfarm@yahoo.com to place an order or for the phone number if you'd like to speak in person.
-And if there is a question you have not covered here please send me an email, I will answer as quickly as possible.
-Comments are welcomed too!
+And if there is a question you have not covered here please send me an email via littlemeadowsfarm@yahoo.com.

 Thanks and hope to hear from you soon,